MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 |[Government Cloud](mm-gov-cloud.md)|If your tenant resides in a government cloud, you may have extra steps to perform before using Migration Manager.|

 >[!Tip]
->Create a Windows admin account specifically to use for your migration project.
-Make sure this admin account has access to any file share that you plan on migrating.
-Log into each VM or computer with this account before you run the setup file.
+>Create a service account with admin rights for your agent to run on the server or VM, with read access to the sources you migrate, and SharePoint or OneDrive Administrator access to the destination specifically to use for your migration project.
+Log into each VM or computer with this account before you run the setup file to ensure the agent installs as a service.

 >[!NOTE]
 >Third party multi-factor authentication is not supported at this time.

 ## Set up an agent

-1. Log into the computer or VM you choose to set up an agent with Windows credentials that have read access to all file shares you plan to migrate.
+1. Log into the computer or VM you choose to set up an agent with credentials that have read access to all file shares you plan to migrate.
-2. From the new SharePoint admin center, select <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">**Migration center**</a>.You need to sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+2. From the new SharePoint admin center, select <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">**Migration center**</a>.You need to sign in with an account that has [SharePoint Administrator permissions](/sharepoint/sharepoint-admin-role) for your organization.
 3. Under "For file shares", select **Get started**.
 4. Select the **Agents** tab, and then select **Add**.
 5. Select **Download agent setup file**.